Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/development/build-instructions/windows.md

    - If preferred, `UseMultiToolTask` & `EnforceProcessCountAcrossBuilds` can be set as environment variables instead of passing as arguments.

 4. Now, wait for it to compile.
 This could take some time, so hopefully it compiles properly.
-5. Run the command `cmake --install build --config Debug`, and it should install Prism Launcher to whatever the `-DCMAKE_INSTALL_PREFIX` was.
+5. Run the command `cmake --install build --config Debug`, and it should install ProjT Launcher to whatever the `-DCMAKE_INSTALL_PREFIX` was.
-6. If you don't want Prism Launcher to store its data in `%APPDATA%`, run `cmake --install build --config Debug --component portable` after the install process.
+6. If you don't want ProjT Launcher to store its data in `%APPDATA%`, run `cmake --install build --config Debug --component portable` after the install process.
-7. When building on Qt 5, whenever compiling, the OpenSSL DLLs aren't put into the directory to where Prism Launcher installs which are necessary in that case, meaning that you cannot log in.
+7. When building on Qt 5, whenever compiling, the OpenSSL DLLs aren't put into the directory to where ProjT Launcher installs which are necessary in that case, meaning that you cannot log in.
 The best way to fix this, is just to do `robocopy D:/Qt/Tools/OpenSSL/Win_x64/bin/ install libcrypto-1_1-x64.dll libssl-1_1-x64.dll`.
 This should copy the required OpenSSL DLLs to log in.
 When building on Qt 6 this is not necessary because it can use schannel, the Windows tls library.

    - Replace `<Path to Qt Install>` with the path to your Qt install.
    - If building for 32bit, replace `Win_x64` with `Win_x86` and remove `-x64` from the dlls names.